Customer Marketing: The 2021 Guide [+ 3 Powerful Strategies & Examples]

 And here’s how other top sources define customer marketing or customer engagement marketing:

-Basically, customer marketing strategies are focussed on the following:
+Basically, customer marketing strategies are focused on the following:

 - Marketing to your existing customer base instead of targeting strangers